 Nutritional failure is the result of two things

 Nutritional failure is the result of two underlying issues.
 Once you understand, accept, and face what these things are, your nutritional habits become easier to change.
 No matter how long you have been working on nutrition, these things apply.
 If you are still struggling with nutrition, these issues are why.

 What is a diet or nutrition strategy?

 A diet or nutrition strategy is a simple idea that can become confusing because of all the online chatter.
-We try to simplify things in this video and will add more in videos to come.
+I try to simplify things in this video and will add more in videos to come.

 The Most Important Aspect of a Nutrition Plan

 The most important aspect of a nutrition plan is you.
 You should never lose sight of that.
 I briefly look at the why in this video.

 What are macronutrients?